Khanguye/School_District_Analysis/README.md

 - The School Type, Total Students, Total School Budget, Per Student Budget are the same before and after because they are not affected by scores
 - The Average Math and Reading scores of Thomas High are not much different before and after.
 It says that 9th grade scores are the same average level score of other grades
-- %Passing Math , Reading, and Overall of Thomas High are significant drop.
+- The %Passing Math , Reading, and Overall of Thomas High are significant drop.
 It was about 25% different.
-The 9th grade student scores plays a significant role to increase the number of students who pass both Math and Reading level of the district.
-And the 9th grade's Math and Reading scores are distributed evenly around the school Math and Reading average scores so that the % passing are so high for before removing the 9th grade scores.
+The 9th grade student scores plays a significant role in the % passing numbers.
+All numbers of "Before remove" chart says that the 9th grade's Math and Reading scores are distributed evenly around the school Math and Reading average scores of the school so that the % passing are so high compare to the numbers of "After remove".
+There might have some problem in the 9th grade scores of Thomas High.

 3- How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance, relative to the other schools?